machbase/machbase/content/en/dbms/feature-table/tag/manipulate/delete.md

 ```
 ### Delete all tags before a specific time

-When a specific tag is specified, all associated entries are deleted.
+When a time is specified in the BEFORE clause, all tags before that time are deleted.

 ```sql
 DELETE FROM TAG BEFORE TO_DATE('Time-string');